 - The water pump

-Because some of the systems the serpentine belt powers are strictly necessary, it used to be called the accessory belt.
+Because some of the systems the serpentine belt powers aren’t strictly necessary, it used to be called the accessory belt.
 The way cars work has changed, however, so we call it the serpentine belt because of the way it “snakes” through the engine.

 How do you know if you need to replace the belt?